own3d/docs/docs/docs/authorization.md

 This means after expiration of the access token, you will need to use the refresh token within 15 days to get a new access token.
 If you don't use the refresh token within 30 days, the user will be required to re-authenticate.

+Personal access tokens having a lifetime of 6 months.
+These tokens cannot be refreshed automatically.

 ## Scopes